Documentation Index

 Conditional writes are useful for:

-• Counters and balances — Increment a value without risking double-counts.
+- Incrementing counters and balances without risking double-counts.

-• Server-side updates — Backend services that read-modify-write without holding a persistent connection.
+- Server-side read-modify-write operations without holding a persistent connection.

 For client-side compare-and-swap, transactions in the Lark SDK provide a more ergonomic API with automatic retries.